HARPgroup/hydro-tools/README.md

 This package is in active development.

 ## Release notes
+### 1.0.7 10/31/2025
+1. Added wrapper functions for elfgen package. `simple_nhdPlusFlows()` finds the NHDPlus segment (and flows) contained in a VA Hydro feature.
+The output code can be given to `simple_elfgen()` to allow for easy generation of ecologic limit functions from imported EDAS data

 ### 1.0.6 10/06/2025
 1. Bug fix to variable plugin for timeseries file objects by setting the correct object class to send to OM.